couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 }
 ```

-Although this approach seems to severly limit your queries, remember you can
+Although this approach seems to severely limit your queries, remember you can
 create multiple views, so you could create one for 10 mins, one for 20, one for
 30, or whatever intervals you select.
 It's unlikely that anyone will really want
 to select recipes that can be prepared in 17 minutes, so such granular selection